-Limitation on Enrollment: This course is not open to students with previous credit for Electronic Systems 124 or 124L or Electronics 123 or Electricity 111 or 111L.
+Limitation on Enrollment: This course is not open to students with previous credit for Electronic Systems 124, 124L, Electronics 121, 121A, 123, Electricity 111 or 111L.

 This course provides instruction in practical applications of direct current electronics theory.
-Topics include atomic theory, direct current concepts, series, parallel, and circuit analysis, magnetism, and electromagnetism.
+Topics include atomic theory; direct current concepts; series, parallel, and circuit analysis; magnetism; and electromagnetism.
 The course emphasizes the proper use of multimeters and the troubleshooting of direct current circuits.
-This course meets the minimum requirements of Federal Aviation Regulation (FAR) Part 147, Appendix B, Subject A. It is intended for students majoring in Aviation Maintenance Technology or those seeking a Federal Aviation Administration (FAA) Mechanics Certificate with Airframe or Powerplant rating.
+It meets the minimum requirements of Federal Aviation Regulation (FAR) Part 147, Appendix B, Subject A. This course is intended for students majoring in Aviation Maintenance Technology or those seeking a Federal Aviation Administration (FAA) Mechanics Certificate with Airframe or Powerplant rating.
 (FT) AA/AS; CSU.